forem/forem/docs/maintainers/deploying.md

 If the application needs to be deployed when the code is merged, appending `[deploy]` to the merge commit's message will trigger a deploy.

-We try to avoid deploying when the site is experiencing a log of traffic.
 When deploying complex code, be sure that other team members are around to help if something goes wrong.

 Generally, it's a good idea to keep the SRE team in the loop on any deploys.
 However, deployments are our collective responsibility, so it's important to